The House Rules Framework

 - the diagnosis -

-I come inside and follow the work as it actually happens – not as the process diagram claims it does.
+I come inside and follow the work as it actually happens – not as the process diagram reckons it does.

-Together we find out which house rules are helping, which are quietly costing you, and which are one bad week away from taking the roof off.
+Together we work out which house rules are helping, which are quietly costing you, and which are one bad week away from taking the roof off.

 Stick Around